Planning & Control

 S&OP and Forecasting

 We focus on ensuring that operations can lead the development of demand driven pull systems via the S&OP process.
-We help our clients to identify SKU’s which should stay with demand forecasts and which items would be better served by a pull system driven by actual demand.
+We help our clients to identify SKU’s which can stay with demand forecasts and which items would be better served by a pull system driven by actual demand.
 This is done in parallel to developing a comprehensive buffer strategy (shown below).

 The creative design and positioning of buffers and control points is vital to an effective supply chain strategy.
 Statistical tricks such as variability pooling can be used to minimise the chances of problems caused by the well known bullwhip effect.